Home sweet home — Indians top Angels 2-1 to complete seven-game homestand sweep

 That was enough for Bauer (9-8), who tossed eight strong innings, allowing one run on seven hits and one walk and striking out six.
 It included a Houdini act in the top of the seventh to keep it tied.

 Angels shortstop Andrelton Simmons singled and third baseman Luis Valbuena doubled to put two runners in scoring position with nobody out.
-Bauer responded by inducing ground balls off the bats of C.J.
+Indians manager Terry Francona left Bauer in the game, and je responded by inducing ground balls off the bats of C.J.
 Cron and Kaleb Cowart that were sandwiched around his striking out of pinch-hitter Yunel Escobar with a curveball.

+“Having the confidence in me to get out of it was huge,” Bauer said.
+“Coming out of the game never crossed my mind.
+It was kind of one of those things where it’s like, ‘All right.
+I’ve got one of two options.
+It’s either give up runs here and we probably lose or I find some way to get out of it.’
+Thankfully it worked out.
+I was able to wiggle my way out.”

 Closer Cody Allen relieved Bauer in the ninth, working a quick inning to record his 18th save of the season.